Who cares for the carer?

 For all the best reasons we want to care when a family member is in need.

 My experience tells me that carers do not think about the toll the care regime takes on them.
 You have to be forced to stop and think, particularly because your relationship with the injured person is going to change.
-For instance a wife becomes a carer, and a serious injury may mean the injured person is no longer the person you married.
+For instance, a wife who becomes a carer after a serious injury, may find the injured person is no longer the person they married.
 That is a tough message, but it has to be weighed up when looking at a care regime.

-It is sad to say but I have seen couples divorce after a serious injury, particularly where an acquired brain injury has been suffered, and there are changes in behaviour.
-The spouse or partner fights for the best treatment and compensation, but that fight together with the stress and strain of full time care, is often too much.
-I am not surprised relationships break down, and have every sympathy for those in this situation, but these facts of life have to be faced.
+It is sad to say, but I have seen couples separate after a serious injury, particularly where an acquired brain injury has been suffered with changes in behaviour.
+The spouse or partner fights for the best treatment and compensation, but that fight, together with the stress and strain of full time care, is often too much.
+I am not surprised relationships break down and have every sympathy for those in this situation, but these facts of life have to be faced.

-The best time to look at these issues is when a care regime is being established. it is here that I strongly advise on the need for an experienced case manager.
-They will manage the care regime, and make sure all other agencies are playing their part.
+The best time to look at these issues is when a care regime is being established.
+It is at this point you need an experienced case manager.
+They will manage the care regime and make sure all other agencies are playing their part.
 A case manager can make a real difference as they will bring objectivity to the assessment of needs, including yours as the carer.

 For more information see: